Lining a Wood Stove

 I’m going to try and save you a lot of grief.
 First, I would call a member of the National Chimney Sweeps Guild to find a chimney sweep in your area.
 In addition to this, it is very important that they do a “video inspection” with a closed circuit camera.

-Today prices may cost you apx $200 -$350.
-Most of all, after sweeping the chimney of all lose sweepable deposits, not gummy grazed or tarry creosote as this would be addressed as a separate issued video inspection needs to be completed the service person will be looking to document, scorched burn marks, missing mortar joints, and possible cracked or broken terra-cotta flue tiles.
+Today prices may cost you apx $200 -$350 but most of all, after sweeping the chimney of all lose sweepable deposits, not gummy grazed or tarry creosote as this would be addressed as a separate issued video inspection needs to be completed the service person will be looking to document, scorched burn marks, missing mortar joints, and possible cracked or broken terra-cotta flue tiles.